konstantin-kh/generator-gulp-private/README.md

 - Available commands:

   - `gulp` - this will compile the entire project into development mode, start browserSync on localhost and will watch all the changes to the SCSS, html, images etc.
-  - `gulp dist`- this is used to compile project assets into production.
+  - `gulp build`- this is used to compile project assets into production.
+  - `gulp clean`- this is used to delete the tmp and dist folders.

   - **_NOTE:_** by default - we have an [extended](https://github.com/sass/node-sass#outputstyle) version of compiled CSS both in dev and prod mode.